-- Set a cadence of at least one campaigns per week to your full list to keep them engaged.
+Set a cadence of at least one campaign per week to your full list to keep them engaged.
 Ideally no more than 2-3 campaigns within a 7 day period.
 Use filters to send more targeted messages if you plan to message at a higher frequency.
 Be sure to also use a variety of content to target them instead of mass sending to all customers the same message every day or even a few times a week.

 Don’t use aggressive language.

-- Send time must be between 8am and 9pm local time according to TCPA regulations.
+Send time must be between 8am and 5pm local time according to TCPA regulations.

 Carriers have significantly increased transactional and marketing message content filtering.
-The terms identified with trending increase in carrier filtering include:
+To improve deliverability, we recommend using broader terms that don’t appear to prompt this content filtering.
+The terms identified with content filtering include:

 Because the filtering and deliverability are determined by each customer's cell carrier, Blackbird is not responsible for segments allocated to carrier-filtered messages.